ongaunjie1/Real-estate-price-prediction/README.md

 # Refer below for the all the steps taken:
 ## Step 1: Data merging
-* From the source, the datasets are in separated by year ranging from 2002-2022.
+* From the source, the datasets are separated by year ranging from 2002-2022.
 Hence, concatenation is required
 * Refer to the file concat.ipynb for more information on the data merging process
 ### a TLDR on the concat.ipynb:
 * Changing Sale_date format into YYYY-MM for the 2019-2022 dataset to allign with the same format as the 2002-2018 datasets